A few specific research directions that I am currently interested in include (1) general-purpose methods for computing persistent relative

-Topological data analysis, Machine learning, Complexity Theory
+Topological data analysis, (Geometric) machine learning, Complexity theory

-Current Projects
+Projects

 Exact and Stable Computation of Persistent Relative Homology

-have developed a novel algorithm for the direct computation of persistent relative homology.
+developed a novel algorithm for the direct computation of persistent relative homology.
 Utilizing a recently presented

 matrix factorization scheme, our method can compute the barcode decomposition